 - a whole family review process

-Families must meet at least 2 of the Headline Problems to be considered to be worked with under the BSF Programme.
+Families must be experiencing at least 2 Headline Problems in order for us to consider to be working with them under the BSF Programme.
 These Headline Problems are how the National Programme defines overarching 'baskets' of indicators that suggest areas of need and support.
 They are a way of grouping issues into overarching themes.

 The Headline Problems are: